Goodbye to Piculín Ortiz, Puerto Rican basketball legend

 A portrait of a young José Piculín Ortiz, wearing a Puerto Rico national team jersey, jumping to score.
 Gradient background blending colors of the Puerto Rican flag and shadows of basketball courts.

-The technological leap in developing young talent 🏀
+The technological leap in training young talent 🏀

 Cancer doesn't understand NBA records 💪

-Piculín faced cancer with the same grit he used to sink three-pointers in the BSN.
-But the final opponent never misses, not even free throws.
+Piculín faced cancer with the same grit with which he sank three-pointers in the BSN.
+But the final opponent doesn't miss even free throws.
 While doctors now use gene therapies and algorithms to predict metastasis, he fought with chemotherapy and willpower.
 At least we know that, wherever he is, he has already asked the gym manager to turn up the heat.
-Cold weather is not good for veterans.
+The cold is not good for veterans.